cares0/rest-docs-kdsl/docs/docs/intro.md

 ### 1. Simplification with Kotlin DSL
 DSL stands for Domain Specific Language, which refers to a language tailored to a specific domain.

-Kotlin supports features like extension functions, infix notation, functional programming, and operator overloading, making it ideal for creating DSLs.
+Kotlin supports features like extension function, infix notation, functional programming, and operator overloading, and more, which can be leveraged to create DSLs
-This library leverages these Kotlin features to simplify verbose Spring REST Docs code into a DSL specialized for its domain.
+This library uses these features of Kotlin to simplify verbose Spring REST Docs code into a DSL tailored to the Spring REST Docs domain.

-Let’s rewrite the earlier Spring REST Docs example using the Kotlin DSL provided by this library:
+Let’s rewrite the previous Spring REST Docs example using the Kotlin DSL provided by this library.
 ```kotlin
 document(ExampleApiSpec("identifier")) {
     queryParameters {